sinai-dev/OSLDocs/API/SL_Effect.md

 `InstantiatedAmount` (integer)
 * Determines the <b>maximum copies of the blast</b> which can be active at once.
-* Think about how many you would need (per caster) at any one time, and set to that.
+* Think about how many you would need (per affected character) at any one time, and set to that.

 `Interruptible` (boolean)
 * Can the blast be interrupted?